parcheesime/site-sensei/README.md

 # 🧠 Site Sensei

-**Site Sensei** is a free and open-source grading tool that helps students and teachers evaluate web development projects.
+**Site Sensei** is a grading tool that helps students and teachers evaluate web development projects.
 It currently supports HTML and CSS analysis and is built for **educational purposes**.

 ---